SonNguyen415/AI_Project/README.md

 ### Development Rules ###
 1. Develop features in a branch, and make commits as small as possible.
 Pull requests into the main branch needs to be approved by at least on other team member.

 2. Follow standard python naming conventions.
 Snake cases for variable and function names.
 Camel case for class names.

-3. Use `git pull --rebase` when pulling from origin.
+See the google convention for more details.

+3. Before you make any changes.
+Pull from `main`.
+Use `git pull origin --rebase` for this.
+Then make a separate branch for the feature you're working on.

+4. All commits should be as MINIMAL as possible.
+It's fine if the commit is very small.

+5. Create a PR for that branch and delete the branch right after.
+We will not have branches for big module implementation.
+But branches for every features.
+This is done because many parts of the project is interdependent with each other at very small steps.

 ### Components ###
 - `main.py` runs the game across various scenarios for evaluation purposes.